YamrajOfCodes/User-Management-System-/README.md

 - Clean toggle implementation without polluting global state
 - Efficient re-renders only for theme-dependent components

-💡 Challenges & Learnings
+## 💡 Challenges & Learnings

-Theme System with Context API
+### Theme System with Context API

-I’m used to working with Redux, but I haven’t had much practical experience using the Context API.
+I'm used to working with Redux, but I haven't had much practical experience using the Context API.

 For this project, I used Context specifically for the theme system (dark mode), because stuffing UI theme state into Redux didn't make sense.

-At first it was a bit awkward because I’m not as familiar with Context, but building the theme toggling system forced me to actually understand how it works.
-By the end, it felt a lot more natural, and the theme feature ended up being cleaner than it would’ve been in Redux.
+At first it was a bit awkward because I'm not as familiar with Context, but building the theme toggling system forced me to actually understand how it works.
+By the end, it felt a lot more natural, and the theme feature ended up being cleaner than it would've been in Redux.

-🔧 Tech Stack
+## 🔧 Tech Stack

-React - UI library
+- **React** - UI library
-Redux Toolkit - State management
+- **Redux Toolkit** - State management
-Formik - Form handling
+- **Formik** - Form handling
-Zod - Schema validation
+- **Zod** - Schema validation
-Context API - Theme management
+- **Context API** - Theme management

-📝 Future Enhancements
+## 📝 Future Enhancements

-Add unit and integration tests
+- Add unit and integration tests
-Implement role-based access control
+- Implement role-based access control
-Add data export functionality
+- Add data export functionality
-Enhance error logging and monitoring
+- Enhance error logging and monitoring

+---

+Built with a focus on clean code, scalability, and developer experience.